joshis1/shreyas_joshi/_posts/Javascript/2021-03-17-JS_Conditional_Structs.markdown

 {% endhighlight %}

 Please note that non-zero is treated as true only in conditional statement.
 It doesn't mean boolean true is a non-zero value.
-In fact, in javascript and C language true is nothing but 1 and false is nothing but 0.
+In fact, in javascript and C language true is nothing but 1 and false is nothing but 0 if we look from value perspective.
 But, also note that they are two different data types.
 The following code will explain it.
 Here is the javascript check.

 {% highlight ruby %}
 console.log(1 == true); // true